regulus79/hartree_fock/README.md

 Once the output data (including energy, basis set coefficients, density matrices, etc.) is saved, the orbitals can be visualized by running `visualize.py` with the path to the output file.

 ### Example

+Computing the ground energy and molecular orbitals of water (H<sub>2</sub>O) using the STO-3G basis set:
 ```
 python hartreefock.py example_xyz_files/water.xyz basis_sets/sto-3g.gbs output.npz
 ```